ContentChef/contentchef-node/README.md

 In order to use this SDK, you will need

-* A active Content Chef account
+* An active Content Chef account
 * Node.js (v >= 8)

 An IDE/TextEditor with support for TypeScript is highly recommended.